 Role of the Volunteer

 From 8:00 am to 3:30 pm, the kindergarten welcomes and educates the kids from the area.
 The volunteer has the opportunity to help in many different aspects while they are there.
-From assisting the teachers to playing with the kids, feeding them or helping put them down for a nap.
+From assisting the teachers in playing with the kids, feeding them, and helping put them down for a nap.
 This is both a practical aid and it fuels the cultural exchange.

 What can you learn as a volunteer?

-The kindergarten works Mondays to Fridays from 9 to 4pm.
+The kindergarten works Mondays to Fridays from 9 to 4 pm.
 Volunteers usually work 3-4 days per week.
-This program is not available during summer holidays in Argentina (January and February) and 2 weeks in July (winter holidays).
+This program is not available during the summer holidays in Argentina (January and February) and 2 weeks in July (winter holidays).

-1. Valid Passport & Visa: Most travelers do not need a visa to enter Argentina.
+- Valid Passport & Visa: Most travelers do not need a visa to enter Argentina.
 Volunteers enter the country as tourists and can stay for up to 90 days.
-Extensions on your stay are possible; our coordinators will advise you on this process.
+Extensions on visas are possible; our coordinators will advise you on this process.